 (c) you suspend or threaten to suspend, or cease or threaten to cease to carry on, all or a substantial part of your business;

-(d) where you are a business, a change of control occurs in relation to you (within the meaning of section 1124 of the Corporation Tax Act 2010); or
+(d) a change of control occurs in relation to you (within the meaning of section 1124 of the Corporation Tax Act 2010); or

 (e) your financial position deteriorates to such an extent that in our opinion your capability adequately to fulfil your obligations under the Contract has been placed in jeopardy.